 Additionally, uninsured individuals are supposed to have all costs covered through a provision of the CARES Act, which enables hospitals to be reimbursed by the federal government for the cost of treating individuals without insurance.
 However, concerns linger about the fact that the hospital retains the right to charge patients for care, how much in funding remains for said coverage, and which healthcare providers are offering no-cost COVID-19 treatment.

 How Much Would I Pay for Remdesivir?

-“Generally, patients do not pay directly for hospital-administered drugs like remdesivir,” according to the release published last week.
+“Generally, patients do not pay directly for hospital-administered drugs like remdesivir,” according to the release published in June.
 “Rather, for Medicare and most private insurers, the drug’s cost is incorporated into payments made by the insurer, such as Medicare paying for the drug through a diagnostic-related group.”

 In essence, this means that individuals may see their premium payments go up, but will not have to foot the entire cost of remdesivir themselves — though it’s possible that in meeting their health insurance plan’s deductible that they could spend quite a bit of it, depending on their insurance coverage.